 About the Author, Dr. Steve Parese

 Steve received his Doctorate from George Washington University, and holds degrees from American and Cornell Universities as well.
-He has written over a dozen articles and programs, and has spoken at national, international, and regional conferences for at-risk youth, ex-offenders, and welfare to work individuals throughout the world.
+He has written over a dozen articles and programs, and has spoken at national, international, and regional conferences for at-risk youth, formerly incarcerated people, and welfare to work individuals throughout the world.

 Steve was born in Germany, but grew up in the rural Mohawk Valley of Upstate New York.
-For the past 20+ years, Steve and his wife Carolyn have lived in the small mountain town of Danbury, North Carolina, 30 minutes from the Blue Ridge Parkway.
-They are active in their church and community, and are blessed with two sons, two daughters-in-law, and four amazing grandchildren.
+For the past 25 years, Steve and his wife Carolyn have lived in the small mountain town of Danbury, North Carolina, just 30 minutes from the Blue Ridge Parkway.
+They are active in their church and community, and are blessed with two sons, two daughters-in-law, and six amazing grandchildren.

 About the program, TACT2